lolaedun/meditation/README.md

 My plan is to create 3 buttons for the user to choose various time options from.

 * **Implementation**
-I created 3 simple buttons that changed on hover.
+I created 3 simple buttons that highlight on hover.
 These buttons trigger the timer countdown when clicked.

 * **Test**

+    When I hover over the timer selector buttons they get highlighted to make it easier for the user to read over the video.

+    I clicked on the 2 min selector button and the default countdown updates to the correct time.
+Pressing the play button the countdown timer begins along with the music and video.
+The seconds display in double digits and the minutes in single digit.

+    When the countdown timer gets to zero, it automatically resets back to 2 mins.

+    When I click on the previous and next buttons.
+The 2 min timer is still selected.

+    I repeated the above steps for the 5 mins and 10 mins selectors.

 * **Result**

+    Hover on buttons working as expected.

+    2 min timer working with no visible issues.

+    5 min timer pauses when music ends on a shorter track (noticable on 2nd page).
+It works with no issues on a longer track.

+    10 min timer pauses when music ends on a shorter track (noticable on 2nd page).
+It works with no issues on a longer track.

 * **Verdict**